ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

     docker exec -it <CONTAINER ID> bash
     ```

 1. Give this a few minutes or more.
 Airflow should then be fully running, and you'll be able to access the Airflow Web Interface via `http://localhost:8080`.
+This is running within one of the Docker containers, which is mapping onto our local machine.
 If nothing shows up, give it a few minutes more.
 Password and username are both `airflow`.

     Once in, you'll see something like this:

     <img src="https://github.com/ABZ-Aaron/Reddit-API-Pipeline/blob/master/images/airflow.png" width=70% height=70%>

 1. The dag `etl_reddit_pipeline` should be set to start running automatically.
+It may have already finished by the time you login.
+The next DAG run will run at midnight.

-1. If you want to shut down the airflow containers just run the following command from the airflow directory:
+1. If you want to shut down the airflow containers run the following command from the airflow directory:

     ```bash
     docker-compose down